Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5245.97296,5251.640578.md

 ### Transcript

-> coffee no they don't I don't drink
+> coffee no they don't I don't drink coffee